+For new player, blisters on the hands are the most common drumming injury we face—it’s a widespread and rather irritating issue.
 They can show up on the inside of the thumb, the soft part of the fingers, and just about anywhere else the stick makes contact and friction.

 Poke a small hole into the blister and have a tissue ready to absorb the fluid.
 Be sure to wash your hands once again after.

-I think the main culprit is playing drums in warm clubs night after night.
+The main culprit is playing drums in warm clubs night after night.
 The sweat on the hands creates more friction than usual on the callus, causing it to crack.

 In a pinch, my solution is to use gaffers tape, but sports tape would more effectively do the job.
 I have tried drum gloves, but they’re not for me.

 In most cases, blisters from drumming are not dangerous and do not require medical attention.
 However, if the blister becomes infected or causes severe pain, it is best to seek medical advice.